ezzatron/php-error-handler/error-handler-meta.md

 ### 6.n.
 Laravel 4

 #### 6.n.1.
-Test suite results for Laravel 4
+Test suite results for Laravel 4.1.18

 - Throws an exception when an error occurs ✔
-- Throws an \ErrorException instance when an error occurs ✔
+- Throws an [ErrorException] instance when an error occurs ✔
 - **Throws exceptions regardless of error reporting level ✘**
 - Does not halt execution for E_USER_ERROR level messages ✔
 - **Does not throw an exception for deprecation messages ✘**